adamringhede/influxdb-ha/DOCS.md

 There are two main ways of upgrading the storage capacity which should work regardless of your infrastructure.

 The first, which is commonly used for database deployments, is to stop the node, attach a new larger volume, copy the data to it from the old one and then start it.
 Data that was to be written to it while it was down will be recovered after starting the node.
+Note that this implementation distributes data evenly; so to increase storage capacity, all nodes need to be upgraded

-The second, which does not require stopping any node and may be more appropriate if I/O rate is a bottleneck **[TODO Write about adding more nodes than configured replication factor or decreasing the replication factor.]**
+The second, which does not require stopping any node and may be more appropriate if I/O rate is a bottleneck  is to add one or more nodes.
+If you have more nodes than the configured replication factor, data will be distributed evenly as another node is added.

 ### Recovery data storage
 The cluster agent process need access to additional persistent storage for recovery data.
 The amount required depends on the volumes of points written when a node is unavailable and how fast it can be recovered which depends on disk io.